mcka1n/command-line-currency/README.md

 # Command Line Currency

-This is a simple tool to check currency rates, it uses the free plan from the https://currencylayer.com
+This is a simple command line tool to check currency rates, it uses the free plan from the https://currencylayer.com

 Note: There is an API rate of 1000 for these free plans.